Bogtrotter72/Matchmaker/README.md

 All the sounds were adapted from open source sound files available from [Freesound](https://freesound.org/).

-### Websites
-* [Visual Studio Code](https://code.visualstudio.com/) - IDE and bug testing
-* [Github](https://github.com/Bogtrotter72) - Code repository, website hosting & deployment

 ### Acknowledgements
+I would like to acknowledge and thank [Dan Buda](https://stackoverflow.com/users/6580663/dan-buda) for his space-evenly fix for MS Edge.
-Thank you to my mentor for guiding me through the vast and complex world of JavaScript, and for keeping my feet on the ground.
+Thank you also to my mentor for guiding me through the vast and complex world of JavaScript, and for keeping my feet on the ground.